innix/shrek/README.md

 </div>

-# Usage (CLI)
+# Install

-Shrek compiles to a single binary that can be used on the CLI.
-Download a pre-compiled build from the [GitHub Releases][ghrel-page] page.
-Or build it from source:
+You can download a pre-compiled build from the [GitHub Releases][ghrel-page] page.

+Or you can build it from source:

 ```bash
 go install github.com/innix/shrek/cmd/shrek@latest
 ```

-This will place the compiled shrek binary in `$GOPATH/bin`.
+This will place the compiled Shrek binary in your `$GOPATH/bin` directory.

+# Getting started

+Shrek is a single binary that is normally used via the CLI.
 The program takes 1 or more filters as arguments.
-It only generates v3 `.onion` addresses.

 ```bash
 # Generate an address that starts with "food":